-However where water quality options are to be applied for, a slightly more detailed assessment should be carried out covering any diffuse pollution risks from the steading.
+However where water quality capital items are applied for, a more detailed assessment must be carried out covering any diffuse pollution risks from the steading.

-There is further guidance here on what diffuse pollution risk factors should be considered and how to identify and record them.
+There is further guidance on what diffuse pollution risk factors should be considered and how to identify and record them.